avishek-sen-gupta/cobol-rekt/README.md

 - **The transpiler syntax tree:** The original intermediate tree representation from which instructions and the control flow graph are generated.
 - **Transpiler instructions:** This has the instructions laid out serially.
 It is primarily used to resolve locations for instructions like ```break``` and ```NEXT SENTENCE```.
 Note that sentinel instructions are present in this sequence, like ```ENTER```, ```EXIT```, and ```BODY```.
 - **Transpiler instruction Control Flow Graph**: This is generated from the instruction sequence above, and thus the nodes are the transpiler instructions (including sentinel instructions).
+- **List of Basic Blocks**: This is generated from the instruction sequence, and represent blocks of code where the only join point is (possibly) the first instruction in the block, and the only join point is (possibly) the last instruction in the block.
+For more information, see [Basic Blocks](#basic-blocks-experimental-feature).

 For example, if we have a ```EVALUATE``` statment like the following:
 ```